VA-CCPI/Pilot-Product-Lines-Template/zLearning_Resources/GitHub/README.md

 <li> 1.
 Navigate to github-support issues </li>
 <li> 2.
 Navigate to a user request issue or create a new issue detailing the user that is getting added </li>
 <li> 3.
 Add a comment to the issue with the /invite user.email@va.gov </li>
-*Note: To have access to the /invite command you must be a member of the github-support Triage team* <b>
+<b>*Note: To have access to the /invite command you must be a member of the github-support Triage team* </b>

 <h2> Step 2: GitHub Teams Management </h2>
  <ul>